 - The Council of Michigan Foundations (CMF) is a statewide association of foundations and corporations which make grants for charitable purposes.
-CMF’s mission is to grow the impact of Michigan philanthropy.
+We lead, strengthen and support Michigan’s community of philanthropy in the relentless pursuit of equitable systems and inclusive diversity.
 To learn more about CMF, visit www.michiganfoundations.org

-- The interviewing process will require a minimum of one video interview.
+- The interviewing process will require a minimum of one video interview and a written exercise.

 As part of the job responsibilities, the intern will attend and assist with:

 - Youth Grantmakers Summer Leadership Conference logistics, including planning, session design help, registration processes, and facilitation in June

 - Help facilitate 2022 Winter Planning Virtual Workshop in February

 - Communicating with the MCFYP Committee on monthly video meetings